-MAGI methodologies will not be applied to current beneficiaries who were determined eligible for Medicaid or WV CHIP on or before December 31, 2013 until March 31, 2014 or the next regularly-scheduled renewal, or a change is reported of eligibility for such individual, whichever is later.
+MAGI methodologies will not be applied to current beneficiaries who were determined eligible for Medicaid on or before December 31, 2013 until March 31, 2014 or the next regularly-scheduled renewal or a change is reported of eligibility for such individual, whichever is later.

-NOTE: West Virginia received a waiver under section 1902e(14)(A) of the Social Security Act to allow the state to extend the renewal date 6 months for current Medicaid and WV CHIP beneficiaries whose renewal is scheduled to occur between October 1, 2013 and September 30, 2014.
+NOTE: West Virginia received a waiver under section 1902e(14)(A) of the Social Security Act to allow the state to extend the renewal date 6 months for current Medicaid beneficiaries whose renewal is scheduled to occur between October 1, 2013 and September 30, 2014.

-MAGI Methodology is used to determine financial eligibility for WV CHIP and the following Medicaid eligibility groups:
+MAGI Methodology is used to determine financial eligibility for the following Medicaid eligibility groups:

 - Parents and Other Caretaker Relatives;

 - Pregnant Women;

-- Children Under 19;
+- Children Under 19:

 - Adult Group;